isabella232/lotus-docs/content/en/docs/set-up/manage-fil/index.md

 #### Specify Invocation Parameters

-If you want specify invocation parameters using `lotus send`, you can use the following code-snippet to get the encoded parameters
+If you want to specify invocation parameters using `lotus send`, you can use the following code-snippet to get the encoded parameters

 ```shell
 lotus chain encode params --encoding=hex <toAddr> <method id> <params>